 What is Participative Management?

-That is why, it is also called as Participative Decision Making, Employee Involvement or Industrial Democracy.
-It comprises of various elements including increased communication and cooperation, joint decision making, quality circles, quality of work-life, increase in job satisfaction, conflict resolution, etc.
+It comprises various elements, including increased communication and cooperation, joint decision-making, quality circles, quality of work-life, increase in job satisfaction, conflict resolution, etc.

 Participative Management is a tool for increasing the productivity and efficiency of the organization, as well as building strong relations with the workers and employees.
 The objectives of Participative Management are:

 - To encourage harmonious relations between the company’s management and workmen.

 - To develop mutual trust and understanding among the company’s management and workmen.

 - To ensure a considerable level of job satisfaction.

 - To allow the workers to freely express their views towards the company’s goals and laws.

 - To attain a significant increase in production.